logeable/logeable.github.io/_posts/2014-12-4-Construct Binary Tree from Preorder and Inorder Traversal .md

 Given preorder and inorder traversal of a tree, construct the binary tree.

 Note:
+You may assume that duplicates do not exist in the treeNote:
+You may assume that duplicates do not exist in the treeNote:
 You may assume that duplicates do not exist in the tree

 [https://oj.leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/](https://oj.leetcode.com/problems/construct-binary-tree-from-preorder-and-inorder-traversal/)